Lagoa, Portugal: 3 Days Travel Guide of Scenic Views, Caves, and Culture

 Late Morning: Visit the Algar Seco Cliffs

 Only a short distance from the town center, Algar Seco is an impressive collection of limestone cliffs and natural rock shapes.
 It is a trendy spot for its incredible views, as well as the interesting caves it hides.
-The beautiful walk along the boardwalks, offering the most astounding views of the Atlantic Ocean, also provides the opportunity for walking or guided tours through the caves.
+The beautiful walk along the boardwalks, offering the most astounding views of the Atlantic Ocean, also provides the opportunity to walk or take guided tours through the caves.

 If you fancy a bit of adventure, you could also do some serious caving in Algar Seco because most caves are perfect for a slightly hands-on approach.
 Some caves are suitable for fading activities but are not, by any definition, isolated.